What to Expect

 We are glad you’re here!
 Navigating a new church can be challenging and overwhelming.
 We want to make this as easy as possible for you by providing answers on how we worship at St. Luke’s, faith formation opportunities, ways of getting involved, parking, and finding your way around our facility.

-St. Luke’s welcomes people of all religious backgrounds in their spiritual journey through worship and fellowship.
-As an Episcopal Church, we use the Book of Common Prayer, including Rite Two for Holy Eucharist (Communion) at both the 7:45 and 10:15 services.
-Everyone is invited to come to the rail for communion and/or a blessing.
+As an Episcopal Church, we use the Book of Common Prayer (BCP) to guide the service.
+At nearly every service, we observe Rite Two for Holy Eucharist (Communion) from the BCP.
+Our communion table is open to all, meaning everyone is invited to come to the rail for communion and/or a blessing.

-The 7:45 service is quieter, with little or no music, while the 10:15 service features music and hymns led by a full choir.
+Between the morning services, the 7:45 service is quieter, with little or no music, while the 10:15 service features music and hymns led by a full choir.
 We sing the appointed psalm for the day as well as The Lord’s Prayer.
 Along with communion, both services consist of readings from Scripture, including the Gospel, important parish announcements, and guided prayers for members of our congregation and our world.
 Sermons offer relevant messages that connect the Word of God to our everyday lives.

 Prior to Holy Communion, we say the Peace, or greet each other.
 Following the service, you will have an opportunity to meet our Rector, Amy Underhill Lythgoe, at the back of the church.

-Christian Formation for All Ages
+Christian Formation

 If you’ve got kids, we’re especially glad you are here!
 At St. Luke’s, we help children and youth of the parish, ages 3 to 18, learn about God, Jesus, the Holy Spirit, Scripture, and the history and liturgy of the Episcopal Church.
 They will experience how these teachings can be part of and guide them in their daily lives and have a fun time doing it!